fredimachado/NCafe/README.md

     docker compose -f services-compose.yaml up -d

-Of course, you can also run them via Visual Studio or VS Code.
+Of course, you can also run them via the dotnet CLI or your favorite IDE/code editor.

 ### Swagger